WouterDurnez/mobiledna_py/README.rst

   * Seaborn
   * PPrint

-mobileDNA is a Python 3 package and is currently tested for Python 3.6 and 3.7. mobileDNA is not expected to work with Python 2.7 and below.
+mobileDNA is a Python 3 package and is currently tested for Python 3.6 - 3.8. mobileDNA is not expected to work with Python 2.7 and below.

 User installation
 -----------------